Thibodaux massacre: Labor struggles

 The workers resisted, mounting some actions each year contesting some part of the LSPA's program.
-The state government supported the powerful planters, sending in state militia when the planters used convict lease labor from prisons to harvest and process the cane.
+The state government supported the planters, sending in state militia when the planters used convict lease labor from prisons to harvest and process the cane.

 In 1887 the Knights of Labor organized a major three-week sugar strike against cane plantations in Lafourche, Terrebonne, St. Mary, and Assumption parishes.
 Most plantations were idle.
 The strike was organized by the national Knights of Labor organization, who had established Local Assembly 8404 in Schriever the preceding year.

-In October labor representatives delivered demands to the LSPA that included an increase in wages to $1.25 a day, biweekly payments, and payment in currency instead of the "pasteboard tickets", or scrip, redeemable only at company stores.
+In October labor representatives delivered demands to the LSPA that included an increase in wages to $1.25 per day, biweekly payments, and payment in currency instead of scrip.

 As the LSPA ignored the demands, the Knights of Labor called the strike for November 1, timed to coincide with the critical "rolling period" of the crop, when it had to be harvested and processed.
-The work stoppage threatened the entire sugar cane harvest for the year.
+The work stoppage threatened the entire sugarcane harvest for the year.
 The 1887 strike was the largest labor action in the industry, involving an estimated 10,000 workers, a tenth of whom were white.
 It was the first time a formal labor organization had led a strike in this region.

 Strike suppression

-The planters appealed to Louisiana Governor Samuel Douglas McEnery, who was also a planter.
-McEnery, declaring, "God Almighty has himself drawn the color line," called out ten infantry companies and an artillery company of the state militia, sending the latter to Thibodaux, the parish seat and "heart of the strike."
+The planters appealed to Louisiana Governor Samuel D. McEnery, who was also a planter.
+McEnery, declaring, "God Almighty has himself drawn the color line," called out 10 infantry companies and an artillery company of the state militia, sending the latter to Thibodaux, the parish seat and "heart of the strike."
 They were to protect strikebreakers and suppress strikers; they evicted workers from plantation housing.
-The militia suppressed strikers in St. Mary Parish, resulting in "as many as twenty people" killed or wounded on November 5 in the black village of Pattersonville.
+The militia suppressed strikers in St. Mary Parish, resulting in as many as 20 people killed or wounded on November 5 in the black village of Pattersonville.

-The militia protected some 800 contract workers brought in to Terrebonne Parish, and helped capture and arrest 50 strikers, most for union activities.
+The militia protected some 800 contract workers brought in to Terrebonne Parish and helped capture and arrest 50 strikers, most for union activities.
 The strike collapsed there, and workers returned to the plantations.

 Many of the black workers in Lafourche Parish retreated after eviction to the crowded black residential section of Thibodaux, and the state militia withdrew.
 They left it up to local officials to manage from there.